argoproj/argo-workflows/docs/usage.md

 This is **never** actually the case:

-* The pod will probably use more that that the request and less than the limit.
+* The pod will probably use more that the request and less than the limit.
 * The pod may use more than the limit or less than the request.

+This is why the usage is **indicative but not accurate**.

 ## Memory Usage Truncation